yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 This problem is far more common than [your writer](https://github.com/goldenx86) would like, so for those NVIDIA users with the *special superpower* to always break Vulkan, {{< gh-hovercard "9318" "OpenGL will default to GLSL now." >}}
 The option to use GLASM will remain available, as Fermi users love it due to their chronic lack of Vulkan support.

-To finish the fixes implemented this month regarding this flawed best-seller, bunnei fixed an {{< gh-hovercard "9320" "assert spam in the audio suspend process." >}}
+To finish the changes implemented this month regarding this flawed best-seller, bunnei fixed an {{< gh-hovercard "9320" "assert spam in the audio suspend process." >}}
 This change not only cleans up logs, it has the potential to improve performance a bit.

 That’s all for this November’s list of Pokémon fixes and improvements.
 More work is in development, as there is still stuff to fix, so while we wait let’s end this section with some recommendations we found to get the best experience while playing:

 - NVIDIA, Intel, and AMD users [must run the latest driver versions](https://community.citra-emu.org/t/recommended-settings/319349).
 - High GPU accuracy ensures proper rendering of vegetation and buildings.
+You see missing graphics?
+Switch to High.
 - Handheld mode improves performance considerably over Docked.
-- Gym trials may require switching to Handheld for stability, this could be a game issue as it is known to have memory leaks on console.
+- Gym trials may require switching to Handheld mode for stability, this could be a game issue as it is known to have memory leaks on console.
+Later game updates seem to solve this.
-- 4 cores/8 threads users seem to improve performance by disabling SMT/HT.
+- 4 cores/8 threads users seem to improve performance by a good margin by disabling SMT/HT.
-- Installing the latest game update improves performance.
+- Installing the latest game update improves performance and stability over long gameplay sessions.

 ## Graphical fixes

-Back to the usual agenda, games in general. vonchenplus found an {{< gh-hovercard "9167" "issue in how yuzu handles tessellation shaders" >}} which causes black backgrounds in `The Legend of Heroes: Trails from Zero`.
+Back to the usual agenda, games in general.

+vonchenplus found an {{< gh-hovercard "9167" "issue in how yuzu handles tessellation shaders" >}} which causes black backgrounds in `The Legend of Heroes: Trails from Zero`.

 Why would you want to use tessellation shaders for 2D content on an RPG?